 The modules are available in the directory on all Linux computers

 /packages .
 Except for the subdirectory

-run.64 there may be an interesting subdirectory
+run with old 32-bit modules.
+There may still be an interesting subdirectory

 share , in which platform - independent files are placed (that is, what is usually in